Pomax/are-we-flying/docs/index.md

     // Update our plane's position on the Leaflet map: marker.setLatLng([lat, long]);

-    // And make sure the map follows our plane, so we don't fly off the screen: map.setView([lat, long]);
+    // And make sure the map stays cented on our plane,
+    // so we don't "fly off the screen": map.setView([lat, long]);

-    // Then set our CSS variables so that the browser "does the rest": this.updateMarker(planeIcon.style, flightData);
+    // And then set our CSS variables so that the browser "does the rest": this.updateMarker(planeIcon.style, flightData);
   }